HUDSON RIVER MARITIME MUSEUM

 Classes may cover topics such as preparation for sailing (predicting weather and tide/current), basic chart reading (recognizing hazards, understanding navigation buoys, etc.), basic sailing skills, sail trim, use of various adjustments to improve the boat's sailing, and techniques for safely managing heavy weather sailing challenges, or other topics, depending on the interests and skill levels of the participants.

-A minimum of students is required.
+A minimum of two students is required.
 Discounts for HRMM members and for custom lessons of 3-4 people are available.

 Please contact Jody Sterling at least two weeks in advance of the date you'd like to reserve.